The steps of the purchase

 However, please note that this is a paid service and costs slightly more than €100 per day.

-We work with breeders, professional riders, horse dealers and individuals from the whole Iberian Peninsula, and not only in Andalusia.
+We work with breeders, professional horse riders, horse dealers and private individuals. the whole Iberian Peninsula, and not only in Andalusia.
 For this reason, we can assure you that if the horse of your dreams exists, we will find him.

 Yes, all our experts are in Spain or Portugal.